Darlot Satellite Gold Mine

 Despite its significant historical output, Darlot continues to deliver new targets, including the high-grade Oval West deposit, which was discovered by Red 5 in February 2018.

-Red 5 is also committed to building its Reserve base at Darlot and within the immediate surrounds.
+Red 5 is also committed to building its Resource and Reserve base at Darlot and within the immediate surroundings.
 Reserve growth strategies include:

-- Fully exploiting the current significant endowment (14 October 2020)
+- Fully exploiting the current significant Darlot endowment (12 October 2021)